warriv93/LearningMadeSimple/README.md

 # LearningMadeSimple
-An e-learning platform with focus on modularity and openness.
+An e-learning platform with focus on scalability, modularity and openness.

+##Purpose
+The LearningMadeSimple project was created during an internship at OddHill http://www.oddhill.se/ located in Malmö, Sweden

+##About the LearningMadeSimple
-LearningMadeSimple was an internship project at OddHill http://www.oddhill.se/ The platform was built with AngularJS and NodeJS.
+The platform was built with the use of the framework AngularJS for the client side and NodeJS for the server side.

+We used Digitalocean to host the application during the development and later moved it to Heroku for demo purposes.

-API documentation can be found here: https://learningmadesimple.herokuapp.com/apidoc
+###API documentation can be found here:
+https://learningmadesimple.herokuapp.com/apidoc

-Link to running version of webplatform: test username: admin test password: admin https://learningmadesimple.herokuapp.com/login
+###Link to running version of the application:
+Test username: admin

+Test password: admin

+https://learningmadesimple.herokuapp.com/login

 ![lms](http://simon.brasse-pc.eu/portfolio/images/lmsFront.jpg)